Safety champions foster a sea of change in fishing industry

 “Every time I sail out of port, these three girls remind me to be safe, to work smart and to get back home to them and my wife,” he says about a picture he posted of his PFD with the names of his three daughters embroidered on its straps.
 “They’re my reason for wearing my PFD.”

 For too many Nova Scotian families, 2018 was a tragic year.
 Forty families were affected by a death at work or due to past work.
-In the fishing industry alone, seven fatalities occurred.
+Six of those were drownings in the fishing industry.

 To Timmy, it’s a stark reminder of what his family has to lose.
 It’s about being there to ski and snowboard with his daughters every winter, write songs with his wife, and play in a band with his cousins.
 “We’ve been playing music all our lives,” he says.
 “If I wasn’t around, I think it would be very, very hard on a lot of people.”